Parable of the Renegades

 “Just sit up, turn away from me, and hold still," Rio instructed, twirling a finger clock-wise as she spoke.
 "Oh, and do not look back no matter what."

-Lucas felt suspicious, but his desperate need for sleep clouded his judgment.
+Lucas was suspicious, but his desperate need for sleep clouded his judgment.
 He did as he was told and sat cross-legged on the edge of the bed.

 "R-Rio...?"
-Lucas, his cheeks flushing pink, struggled to look back, but the stream of a girl’s breath grazing one of his ears enticed him to stop.
+Lucas, his cheeks flushing pink, struggled to look back, but the warmth of a girl’s breath grazing one of his ears enticed him to stop.

 "Shhh,” Rio pacified him with a direct whisper.
 “Let me do all the work~"

-A chill of sheer cold ran down Lucas' spine, and his heart rate flew off the charts when Rio pressed herself onto him from behind.
+A chill of sheer cold ran down Lucas' spine.
+His heart rate flew off the charts when Rio pressed herself onto him from behind.
 Lucas felt like his upper back was going to explode when it experienced an odd sensation of two soft hills melting into it.

 And that was why Rio had the makings of a brilliant assassin.